What Is Anxious ADD?

-Both symptoms of ADD/ADHD and symptoms of anxiety can be helped through mindfulness.
+Symptoms of ADD/ADHD and symptoms of anxiety can be helped through mindfulness.
 Mindfulness is a practice that only takes minutes per day, but that helps individuals learn to clear their heads, increase their focus, and decrease their anxiety.

 When To Seek Help

-Finally, if you pursue talk therapy, it is important that you know and explores your options.
+Finally, if you pursue talk therapy, it is important that you know and explore your options.
 Your healthcare provider should be able to point you in the direction of therapists and counselors in your area.
-If your options are limited, however, you should know that you can also go through therapy or counseling online.
+However, if your options are limited, you should know that you can also go through therapy or counseling online.

 The National Institute of Mental Health notes that therapy is an effective method to treat ADHD.
 More recent research, like this study, shows that internet-based cognitive behavioral therapy can also be effective as participants “showed a significant reduction in ADHD symptoms” following online therapy.